 photo: Melissa Allen via Green Owl Art

-Bring along a few markers (Sharpies work best, so this one is ideal for older kiddos) to the beach and have your kids add their own flair to gathered shells or rocks.
-You can choose to join the movement of hiding them for other families or take them home as souvenirs.
+Bring along a few markers (Sharpies work best, so this one is ideal for the older kids) to the beach and have your kids add their own flair to gathered shells or rocks.
+You can join the movement of hiding them for other families or take them home as souvenirs.
 We love the adorable designs spotted over at Green Owl Art.

 6. Have a limbo contest.

 It’s a game that was invented on the beach!
-Use a long stick, an umbrella pole, or even a jump rope, and then just add music.
+Use a long stick, an umbrella pole or even a jump rope—then add music.
 The only thing that’ll be missing is a drink with a little umbrella.